 - i.
 It is eligible to make the Preferential Issue under Chapter V of the SEBI ICDR Regulations. - ii.
-As the equity shares of the Company are listed on the Stock Exchanges for a period of more than 90 trading days as on the Relevant Date, the provisions of regulation 164(3) of SEBI ICDR Regulations governing re-computation of the price of shares shall not be applicable; - iii.
-It would re-compute the price of the securities specified above in terms of the provisions of SEBI ICDR Regulations, if it is so required to do; - iv.
-If the amount payable, if any, on account of the re-computation of price is not paid within the time stipulated in SEBI ICDR Regulations the above warrants shall continue to be locked-in till the time such amount is paid by the allottees; - v.
-Neither the Company nor any of its Promoters or Directors is a wilful defaulter or a fraudulent borrower; - vi.
-Neither the Company nor any of its Promoters or Directors is a fugitive economic offender as defined under the SEBI ICDR Regulations; - vii.
-All the equity shares to be allotted pursuant to the exercise of the Warrants held by the Proposed Allottees in the Company will be in dematerialized form; - viii.
-The Company does not have any outstanding dues to SEBI, Stock Exchanges or the Depositories; - ix.
-The Company has obtained the permanent account numbers (PAN) of the Proposed Allottes, except those allottees which may be exempt from specifying PAN for transacting in the securities

-- market by SEBI before an application seeking in-principle approval is made by the Company to the Stock Exchange(s) where its equity shares are listed; - x.
-The Company shall be making application seeking in-principle approval to the stock exchange(s), where its equity shares are listed, on the same day when this notice will be sent in respect of the AGM seeking shareholders' approval by way of special resolution; - xi.
+It would re-compute the price of the securities specified above in terms of the provisions of SEBI ICDR Regulations, if it is so required to do; - iii.
+If the amount payable, if any, on account of the re-computation of price is not paid within the time stipulated in SEBI ICDR Regulations the above warrants shall continue to be locked-in till the time such amount is paid by the allottees; - iv.
+Neither the Company nor any of its Promoters or Directors is a wilful defaulter or a fraudulent borrower; - v.
+Neither the Company nor any of its Promoters or Directors is a fugitive economic offender as defined under the SEBI ICDR Regulations; - vi.
+All the equity shares to be allotted pursuant to the exercise of the Warrants held by the Proposed Allottees in the Company will be in dematerialized form; - vii.
+The Company does not have any outstanding dues to SEBI, Stock Exchanges or the Depositories; - viii.
+The Company has obtained the permanent account numbers (PAN) of the Proposed Allottes, except those allottees which may be exempt from specifying PAN for transacting in the securities market by SEBI before an application seeking in-principle approval is made by the Company to the Stock Exchange(s) where its equity shares are listed; - ix.
+The Company shall be making application seeking in-principle approval to the stock exchange(s), where its equity shares are listed, on the same day when this notice will be sent in respect of the AGM seeking shareholders' approval by way of special resolution; - x.
 The Company is in compliance with the conditions for continuous listing;